johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 - [Canonical: Gospels](https://www.gutenberg.org/cache/epub/10/pg10.txt)
 - [Extracanonical: Essene Gospel Of Peace: Book Two](https://www.essene.com/GospelOfPeace/peace2.html)
 - [Extracanonical: Coptic Gospels](https://www.gospels.net)
-  - Use Luke 8, Luke 19:11-27 (money -> souls) to understand "Jesus Explains Everything".
-In summary: Jesus wants us to love each other and work together so we can save as many lives/souls as possible.
-We posit this is due to another flood like event at the end of this cycle -> [There's Something Rotten with the State of Eden: Building Infrastructure to Withstand Geomagnetic Threats](https://pdxjohnny.github.io/theres_something_rotten_with_the_state_of_eden/).
+  - Use Luke 8, Luke 19:11-27 (money -> souls) to understand the cosmology presented.
+In summary: God wants us to love each other and work together so we can save as many lives/souls as possible.
+We posit this is due to another flood like event at the end of this cycle -> [There's Something Rotten with the State of Eden: Building Infrastructure to Withstand Geomagnetic Threats](https://johnandersen777.github.io/theres_something_rotten_with_the_state_of_eden/).

 ## Blending Christian Gnosticism and Greek Mythology to Explain Deception and Liberation

 **Introduction**

 In various spiritual traditions, particularly Gnostic teachings, the material world is seen as a realm of deception crafted by a lesser deity known as **Saklas**, meaning "fool" or "blind one."
 Saklas is believed to have created humanity in his own flawed image, misleading people into thinking he is the true God.
 However, the **true God has no name** and transcends all human labels and concepts.
-The New Testament introduces a New Covenant through Jesus Christ, providing a path to overcome Saklas's deception and reconnect with the nameless, supreme God.
+The New Testament introduces a New Covenant, providing a path to overcome Saklas's deception and reconnect with the nameless, supreme God.

 **Saklas's Deceptive Creation Entraps Humanity**